DavidAnderson684/simba-plugin-manager-updater/README.md

 Then, in the same directory, run "composer update" (assuming you already have composer installed).

-### 1. Install: Method two: Less composer, or entirely manually
+### 1. Install: Install manually (it's better to use composer, but if you insist...)

 Check out a copy of Yahnis' Elsts' plugin update class, version (https://github.com/YahnisElsts/plugin-update-checker).
-You can do this in two ways:

-#### a.
-Via composer

-Whilst in this component's directory (where the composer.json file is), run "composer install".
-This will then create a sub-directory "vendor", with the plugin update class in vendor/yahnis-elsts/plugin-update-checker.
-It will be looked for there.
-You can keep it up to date with "composer update".

-#### b.
-Or, manually

-If you prefer to download manually, then download from https://github.com/YahnisElsts/plugin-update-checker and you can place it in a subdirectory "puc", relative to where this class is housed, such that the plugin updater class is in puc/plugin-update-checker.php.
+Download from https://github.com/YahnisElsts/plugin-update-checker and you can place it in a subdirectory "puc", relative to where this class is housed, such that the plugin updater class is in puc/plugin-update-checker.php.
 It will be looked for there if the composer directory does not exist.
+You should read the file `composer.json` which is part of this (the update manager class) project to see which versions are compatible (don't download an incompatible version).

 ### 2. Include the class in your plugin